Jiwoo0920/CS1XA3/Project03/README.md

 * There also are 5 device themes to choose from
 * Users can navigate through and choose their favourite device theme by clicking on the **up or down** buttons located on the bottom-right side of the game device
 * This information gets posted and saved on the **server** so that the users can retrieve their player theme settings when they login again at later times

-## **8) Logout**
-* Users can log out of the game by clicking on the **"logout"** button located on the bottom-right side of the game device
-* When logout is requested, the **server** correctly ends the user's session and logs out the user
-* Once the user is logged out, he/she is brought back to the login screen